Jonathan Mayer

 Jonathan Mayer (born February 5, 1987) is an American computer scientist and lawyer.
-He is an Assistant Professor of Computer Science and Public Affairs at Princeton University affiliated with the Center for Information Technology Policy, and was previously a PhD student in computer science at Stanford University and a fellow at the Center for Internet and Society and the Center for International Security and Cooperation.
+He is an Associate Professor of Computer Science and Public Affairs at Princeton University affiliated with the Center for Information Technology Policy, and was previously a PhD student in computer science at Stanford University and a fellow at the Center for Internet and Society and the Center for International Security and Cooperation.
 During his graduate studies he was a consultant at the California Department of Justice.

 Mayer's research focuses on technology policy, especially concerning computer security and privacy.
 He was selected as one of Forbes 30 Under 30 in 2014 for his contributions to those areas.

 Biography

 Mayer is a Chicago, Illinois, United States, native and attended the Latin School of Chicago.
 He received his AB from Princeton University in 2009 through the Woodrow Wilson School of Public and International Affairs.
 During his undergraduate studies he was a member of the team competing in the 2007 DARPA Grand Challenge and Intelligent Ground Vehicle Competition.

 Mayer began his graduate work at Stanford University in 2009, where he was its first student to pursue both a PhD through the computer science department and a JD at Stanford Law School.
 Mayer received his JD in 2013.